vygr/ChrysaLisp-/README.md

 A version of ChrysaLisp Lisp written in C++.

-Needs better error handling plus macros, but worth being on Github now.
+Needs better error handling and some missing built in functions from ChrysaLisp.

 Make with: